shervinsahba/obsidian-icewind/Homebrew Items.md

 ---

+## Orb of Gaseous Form
+> **Consumable**.
+Use an action to crush this orb to transform yourself only into a gaseous form.
+See the [Gaseous Form](https://www.dndbeyond.com/spells/gaseous-form) spell for details.

 ## Remorhaz Fang
 > **Craftable**.
 Can be worked into an ordinary piercing weapon to add an additional 1d6 fire damage on hit.